 Web agencies or solitary web designers can use this website development proposal template to land clients and drive business growth.
-It contains essential entries you need to fill out with selected information.
+Website development proposal contains essential entries you need to fill out with selected information.

 - Open the Fill template to start editing.
 Begin with the introduction and customize the section to suit your business.

 - Unlike the last template, this one separates the Executive Summary from the intro.
 You can use whichever method you prefer.